-The top ranked school in the U.S. for Geological & Earth Sciences is Pennsylvania State University - Main Campus.
-Students who graduate from the Geology program make around $46,598 in their early career salary, and $95,521 in their mid-career salary.
+Pennsylvania State University - University Park is the ideal choice for students interested in pursuing a Geological & Earth Sciences degree.
+Students who graduate from the Geology program make around $44,400 in their early career salary, and $44,400 in their mid-career salary.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 It's hard to beat University of Pittsburgh - Pittsburgh Campus if you want to study Geological & Earth Sciences.
-Pittsburgh, Pennsylvania is an excellent area for college students who relish the active urban lifestyle.
+Want a sizable student body?
+This college has over 20,000 students on campus.

 Concerned that you won't be able to afford University of Pittsburgh - Pittsburgh Campus?
 Don’t let that prevent you from applying since 53.0% of students obtain financial help.
 With its low net price and its excellent academic programs, University of Pittsburgh - Pittsburgh Campus is a fantastic value, attaining a rank of #1 in Pennsylvania.
 Videos from Pitt can be a great way to get more info on the university.